Jack Suwinski Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Dodgers have the 24th-ranked team ERA across all MLB pitching staffs (4.54).
+- The Dodgers have the 22nd-ranked team ERA across all league pitching staffs (4.51).

-- Dodgers pitchers combine to rank 18th in baseball in home runs allowed (96 total, 1.2 per game).
+- Dodgers pitchers combine to give up 96 total home runs at a rate of 1.1 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.